Living in Western New York

 An Ideal Climate

-Contrary to its snow-bound reputation, Buffalo has some of the most pleasant weather in the Northeast.
+Buffalo has some of the most pleasant weather in the Northeast, with plenty of sunshine and warm breezes to complement the many outdoor activities.
 Lake Erie moderates the temperature, cooling in the summer and warming in the winter.
-The lake is responsible for the famous snowstorms equated with Buffalo, which fall mostly in the hills south of the city.
+The lake is responsible for the famous snowstorms that Buffalo is famous for, which fall mostly in the hills south of the city.

 In the Media

 - Washington Post, July 2014 - In Buffalo, N.Y., a new vitality is giving the once-gritty city wings